zama-ai/kms/blockchain/contracts/bsc/README.md

 3. Run the following command to start the Docker Compose service:

     ```bash
-    docker compose -f docker-compose-kms-base.yml up
+    docker compose -f docker-compose-kms-base.yml run --build dev-kms-blockchain-asc-deploy
     ```

-This will start the `dev-kms-blockchain-asc-deploy` service and execute the necessary scripts to set up wallets and deploy contracts.
+This will build and start the `dev-kms-blockchain-asc-deploy` service and execute the necessary scripts to set up wallets and deploy contracts.

 ### Local Setup